kubecost/docs/cloud-integration.md

 Description:

 Returns a status object for the ETL.
-This includes a sections for `allocation`, `assets` and `cloud`.
+This includes sections for `allocation`, `assets`, and `cloud`.

 Example uses:

 `http://localhost:9090/model/etl/status`

+Edit this doc on [Github](https://github.com/kubecost/docs/blob/main/cloud-integration.md)

 <!--- {"article":"4412369153687","section":"4402829033367","permissiongroup":"1500001277122"} --->